torvalds/linux/Documentation/gpu/drm-mm.rst

 DRM Memory Management
 =====================

-Modern Linux systems require large amount of graphics memory to store frame buffers, textures, vertices and other graphics-related data.
+Modern GNU/Linux systems require large amount of graphics memory to store frame buffers, textures, vertices and other graphics-related data.
 Given the very dynamic nature of many of that data, managing graphics memory efficiently is thus crucial for the graphics stack and plays a central